 Trust in the opinions and reviews of clients who have worked with these attorneys before.
 If a client is pleased enough with the representation they received to write a review, this will generally be a good sign.

 4. History of Success

-You want to focus your research on medical malpractice lawyers with a proven track record of success.
+You want to focus your research on lawyers with a proven track record of success.
 Experience and reputation are important, but they do not always show whether an attorney is successful when representing clients.

 Most law firms will have a section on their website listing their successes in previous cases.
 Review their website and consider the following: